Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

                             - decompress in a folder optionally
                             - inform if the package needed is not present and installs it
                             - grow it with the code already in decompress which handles already most common cases ;)
-- [ ] `data_features.sh`: fix sysmontask, which cannot be installed being user (run setup.py).
-You can clone it and install it in portable mode as user, but the explicit instllation has to be done with root.
 - [ ] `install.sh`: [Fix Nemo autostart](https://ubuntuforums.org/showthread.php?t=2400084)
 - [ ] `README.md`: Add badges `README.md` using codecov or another code analysis service.
-- [ ] `screenshots`: Screenshots need proper key bindings. --> probably the screenshots bashfunctions are not present in the same environment that uses the keybinds ?
+- [ ] `screenshots`: Screenshots need proper key bindings converting to binary. --> probably the screenshots bashfunctions are not present in the same environment that uses the keybinds ?
 Check bashrc and profile probably different environments.
 If not, the fastest way to make the functions executable from
        The keybinds will be putting an executable on your path.
 This executable will have the code itself instead than in a function and will work system-wide, not only on the bash environment.